 - Extensive experience with social media campaigns for individuals, events, or venues.

-With nearly a decade of experience teaching and helping educators identify best-practices for their classrooms, I am happy to work with schools, programs, and individual educators and students.
+With a decade of experience teaching and helping educators identify best-practices for their classrooms, I am happy to work with schools, programs, and individual educators and students.
 My teaching is informed by Frierian and feminist pedagogy.

 - course structure design and development, including online course content